Homemade Micro worm cultures for guppies

 A fresh culture gives a constant supply of healthy live food without having to buy a new one again.

 Once your new culture is in full swing, good idea to clean out the old jar and start again.

 Take a small number of worms from the newly created culture, this way they are always fresh and never stale.

 There you go

-I hope that this article clearly gives you an insight about how to make micro worm culture at home,
+I hope that this article clearly gives you an insight into how to make micro worm culture at home,

-its not a rocket science but requires some basic steps and guidelines to replicate the ever going process
+it’s not rocket science but requires some basic steps and guidelines to replicate the ever-going process

 Here are some more that you may like to read How do you set up a breeding tank for guppies?

 We're an affiliate!
 When you purchase something through my affiliate links, I earn a small commission.Thankyou if you use them.